If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Don’t include loan or overdraft repayments.

-Telephone, stationery, postage, cleaning and other office costs (box 15)
+Telephone, stationery, postage, cleaning and other office costs (box 15 on the paper return)

 Enter the costs of your telephone and internet, stationery postage and any other office costs.
 If you’re using your home as your office and claiming the flat rate, include it here.
 Don’t include any non-business part of these costs.

-Rent, rates, light, heat power and business insurance costs (box 16)
+Rent, rates, light, heat power and business insurance costs (box 16 on the paper return)

 Enter any rent for business premises, business and water rates, light, heat, power, property insurance, security.